 - aesthetic appeal;

-- the total points received from experts;
+- the total sum of points received from experts;

 - average annual sales turnover;

-- the level of demand among buyers;
+- the level of demand among customers;

-- the quantity produced during the year;
+- the number of products produced per year;

 - the market value of the brand, and so on.